fpeakman/KQL-Detections-Hunting/Defender for Identity/MDI - AUDIT - InactiveMDE-ActiveEID.md

-# Devices which are active in AD but inactive in MDE
+# Devices which are active in Entra ID but inactive in MDE

 ## Description
-This query detects devices which are active in AD/EID/Other services but inactive in MDE.
-Modified from https://github.com/alexverboon/Hunting-Queries-Detection-Rules/blob/main/Defender%20For%20Endpoint/MDE-Inactive-ADActive.md
+This query detects devices which are active in Entra ID but inactive in MDE.

 ### KQL